Linux Basics

 Show number of rows and columns in the current shell.

-The HISTCONTROL environment variable can be used to whether the bash history removes duplicate commands, commands that start with a space, or both.
+The HISTCONTROL environment variable can be used to control whether the bash history removes duplicate commands, commands that start with a space, or both.
 The default behavior is to remove both.

 ignoredups